Projects

 Abstract

 Standard motor rehabilitation and its evaluation are mainly based on functional exercises, strength production and movement imbalance assessment.
 Surprisingly, activity at the neuromuscular level is not assessed even if it is the source of the disorder because there is no commercial device to measure the muscular affectation properly.
-Many work related injuries (WRI) affect motor activity but recovery it’s a long and demanding procedure that drives patients to abandon therapeutic treatment extending the recovery process and increasing the changes of injury recurrence.
-Myoarm is an eHealth product that consists in a long sleeve medical device in combination with a software to provide Biofeedback through serious games, and a web platform for clinicians to follow up patients progress.
-MyoArm will revolutionize motor rehabilitation praxis of disorders related to the shoulder and arm being the only system that quantifies the patients muscular clinical state non-invasively thanks to the technology of high-density surface electromyography (HD-sEMG) of which the team is a pioneer in Spain.
+Many work‑related injuries (WRI) affect motor activity but recovery is a long and demanding procedure that drives patients to abandon therapeutic treatment, extending the recovery process and increasing the chances of injury recurrence.

 Strength training, functional exercises, and movement imbalance assessment are the major pillars of the typical motor rehabilitation process and evaluation.
 Surprisingly, therapists just have the patient's perspective regarding muscular weariness or pain; they do not evaluate neuromuscular activity, even if it is the cause of the disorder.
 Since there is currently no commercial tool that can accurately assess muscular status, patients and therapists are generally unaware of it, despite the fact that it is essential to defining the rehabilitation program and tracking its progress.